 There are many great classical pieces of music that were written with Easter celebrations in mind, such as Rimsky-Korsakov’s Russian Easter Festival Overture which premiered in 1888.
 The composer tells the story of the night before and the morning of Easter Sunday in this highly descriptive piece which is considered one of his greatest works.

 Of course, to find the most profound music relating to Easter one needs to look to the church organ.
+When considering the “organ vs piano”, it’s essential to note the unique characteristics of each instrument.
 A church organ can have up to 4 “manuals”, each one looking like a short piano keyboard.
 Apart from the manuals (played with the hands), church organs also have a “pedalboard” with black and white keys arranged like a piano keyboard which operate the lowest notes.
 Called “the king of instruments” for a reason – the organ can make earth-shaking, goose-bump raising sounds.

 Listen to “Christ the Lord is Risen Today”, arranged by Rutter here for a stirring rendition of bells, organ, choir and orchestra.